DevOpF3loH/youtube-focus-v2/README.md

 ## Installation: Easier Than Resisting "Just One More Video"

-1. Download the extension
+1. Download the extension or git clone to your desired location
-2. Install in Chrome or Firefox
-3. Click the Focus Extension icon when on YouTube
+2. Open Firefox Mozilla and go to extensions.
+Navigate by searching this command in the search bar(about:debugging)
+3. Click "This Firefox" in the sidebar on this message (Use "This Firefox" to debug extensions and service workers on this version of Firefox.)
+4. Click "Load Temporary Add-on"
+5. Navigate to your extension folder and select any file (like manifest.json)
+6. The extension will be added in the extensions tab like other extensions
-4. Toggle "Enable Focus Mode"
+7. Toggle "Enable Focus Mode"
-5. Actually accomplish things with your life!
+8. Actually accomplish things with your life!

 ## Technical Features